mrocklin/thesis/contributions.md

 *   A computer algebra system for manipulation and inference over linear algebra expressions
 *   A high-level representation of common numeric libraries and the generation of low-level codes
 *   A composable Python implementation of miniKanren, a logic programming system
+*   A conglomerate compiler from matrix expressions to intelligently selected computational routines

-Conceptually this software experiment has yielded the following novel ideas within the context of linear algebra
+Conceptually this software experiment has yielded the following novel ideas within the context of numerical linear algebra

 *   The use of logic inference over mathematical attributes for algorithm selection
-*   The use of *static* scheduling for distributed numerical linear algebra
+*   The use of static scheduling for distributed numerical linear algebra